sgohlke/deno-persons-deploy/README.md

 Deno persons example project using Deno Deploy.
 Caution: This application needs a Deno version with Typescript 4.3 or higher. (i.e. Deno v.1.11.0 or higher)

 ## Run
-Use deployed service or test locally by using deployctl, e.g. **deployctl run webserver.ts**.
+Use deployed service at https://deno-persons-deploy.deno.dev/person or test locally by using deployctl, e.g. **deployctl run webserver.ts**.

 ## Lint
 To check for linting issues execute **deno lint --unstable**.